What are hedgehogs?

 Where do hedgehogs live?

-Hedgehogs inhabit a wide range across a variety of climates and terrains in East Africa.
+They inhabit a wide range across a variety of climates and terrains in East Africa, West Africa, and Central Africa.
 They must have dry shelters on well-drained soil and a good supply of ground-dwelling insects and other invertebrates.
-Hedgehogs are reported to be abundant in Suburban Nairobi, which meets these habitat conditions.
+They are reported to be abundant in Suburban Nairobi, which meets these habitat conditions.